SuperKLA/Frankenstein-Design/README.md

     }
 }
 ```
+### Benefits
+* Controllers can be defined as singleton and allow data exchange between models via entities.
+* Depending on the target platform a different controller can be returned.

 ## Congratulations you now know the basics of Frankenstein Design.
 But there is more hidden in the details.